 Alternatively, you may consider prenatal screening options, which will be performed after the pregnancy has been confirmed.
 These include:

 This involves a small sample of cells being taken from the placenta, between weeks 10-12 of the pregnancy.
-These samples are analysed for chromosomal or genetic disorders in the foetus.
+These samples are analyzed for chromosomal or genetic disorders in the fetus.

 This involves a small sample of cells being taken from the amniotic fluid, between weeks 16-18 of the pregnancy.
-These samples are also analysed for chromosomal or genetic disorders in the foetus.
+These samples are also analyzed for chromosomal or genetic disorders in the fetus.

 These may provide additional information regarding potential genetic problems during the pregnancy.